F286/f286.github.io/_posts/2016-04-17-what-is-neural-net.md

 published: true
 ---

 A neural network is a simulation which emulates the structure of a brain.
 Instead of telling the computer what to do, we create _neurons_ and _connections_, then train the networks with data.
-For example, to detect what is in a picture, if we give enough pictures of **cat** and **dog**, the network can be trained to tell the difference.
+For example, to detect what is in a picture, if we give enough pictures of **cats** and **dogs**, we can train the network to tell the difference.

 ## How exactly do we train them?